What are some tips when travelling to a different country?

 Things to do:

-- Have your travel agent or research using the internet (e.g., user/guest comments, hotel web sites, etc.):
+- Use a travel agent or do research using the internet (e.g., user/guest comments, hotel web sites, etc.):

 - Select a hotel in a safe location.

 - Select a hotel that takes extra measures to ensure your security.